anthony-okoye/Go-Blockchain/README.md

 ### 1. Overview

-1. This is an implementation of a blockchain in Go.
-A blockchain is a decentralized, distributed ledger that records transactions across a network of computers.
-Each block in the chain contains a hash of the previous block, creating a chain of blocks.
+1. This is a simple implementation of a blockchain in Go. - **Not all functions are implemented yet!
+This program demonstrates only the principle of blockchains**.

 ### 2. Components
 ### 2.1 Block